PundiAI/fx-docs/developers/fxcore-info.md

     Assume the following: Voting rate is 100% (all valid validator node participates the block verification voting); Total block verification reward per block is 20 FX; and the block reward can be further divided into 3 parts:

-    * Part 1： The proposal block reward for block proposer：
+    * Part 1: The proposal block reward for block proposer:

         Formula: Total block verification reward * ( base proposal block reward + current block proposer reward * (current voting power of the proposing validator node / total validator voting power)

-        The proposal block reward::  20 * (0.01 + 0.04 ) * 1 = 1FX
+        The proposal block reward: 20 * (0.01 + 0.04 ) * 1 = 1FX

-        The remaining balance of block verification reward per block： 20 - 1 = 19FX
+        The remaining balance of block verification reward per block: 20 - 1 = 19FX

-    * Part 2：Block verification reward of all valid validator node
+    * Part 2: Block verification reward of all valid validator node

         The verification block reward that belongs to all validator nodes: